olliw42/mLRS-docu/docs/ELRS_RECEIVERS.md

 Note: ELRS receivers that use an ESP32 MCU are under active development.

+Note that 900 MHz ELRS receivers cannot connect with mLRS boards which support 868/915 MHz and use the SX126x LoRa chipset.
+This is because the 900 MHz ELRS gear uses the SX127x LoRa chipset, which is incompatible with the SX126x LoRa chipset for the SF6 spreading factor used by the mLRS 19 Hz mode.
+In addition, the SX127x does not support the SF5 spreading factor which is used for the mLRS 31 Hz mode.

 ## Selected ELRS Receivers ##

 The following receivers are good choices.
-They support >= 100 mW, are affordable, and have been validated by the mLRS team.
+They support &#8805; 100 mW, are affordable, and have been validated by the mLRS team.

 <table>
   <tbody>